-3. Since the adoption of the first triennial national report format for AEWA through Resolution 1.3, Parties have repeatedly acknowledged the importance of national reporting as a means to monitor implementation.
-It is generally expected that the implementation of the Agreement and its Action Plan be enhanced by regular review of national implementation through a process of national reporting.

-4. Apart from MOP2, Resolutions on the topic of national reporting have been adopted at every AEWA MOP to date: Resolution 1.3 established the first triennial national reporting format; Resolution 3.5 instructed the Secretariat to develop an online national report format, which was then adopted and approved by the Parties through Resolution 4.7.
-This is also the format which is being used for reporting by Contracting Parties to MOP5.

-5. At their meetings the Parties have also expressed the desire for AEWA to adopt forms of national reporting which are not unnecessarily complex and do not duplicate the data and information gathering already undertaken by other Conventions and related international programmes.

-6. AEWA Parties have also repeatedly emphasized the need for cooperation and synergies in the area of national reporting.
-For example, Resolution 1.3, instructs both the Technical Committee and the Secretariat to liaise actively with related international conventions, the UNEP World Conservation Monitoring Centre (UNEP-WCMC) and other international organizations on issues relating to national reporting, including on the harmonization of data and information collection and management, so as to encourage the development of synergies.
-Resolution 3.5 highlights that the national reporting format should seek to advance harmonization of reporting with other international biodiversity agreements through the development of common reporting modules, while Resolution 4.7 requests the Secretariat to work closely with the CMS Secretariat and with the assistance of UNEP to advance harmonization of the national report formats of AEWA and CMS further, where this is possible.
+- 3. Since the adoption of the first triennial national report format for AEWA through Resolution 1.3, Parties have repeatedly acknowledged the importance of national reporting as a means of monitoring implementation.
+It is generally expected that the implementation of the Agreement and its Action Plan be enhanced by regular review of national implementation through a process of national reporting. - 4.
+Apart from MOP2, Resolutions on the topic of national reporting have been adopted at every AEWA MOP to date: Resolution 1.3 established the first triennial national reporting format; Resolution 3.5 instructed the Secretariat to develop an online national report format, which was then adopted and approved by the Parties through Resolution 4.7.
+This is also the format which is being used for reporting by Contracting Parties to MOP5. - 5.
+At the Sessions of the Meeting of the Parties, the Parties have also expressed the desire for AEWA to adopt forms of national reporting which are not unnecessarily complex and do not duplicate the data and information gathering already undertaken by other Conventions and related international programmes. - 6.
+AEWA Parties have also repeatedly emphasised the need for cooperation and synergies in the area of national reporting.
+For example, Resolution 1.3 instructs both the Technical Committee and the Secretariat to liaise actively with related international conventions, the UNEP World Conservation Monitoring Centre (UNEP-WCMC) and other international organizations on issues relating to national reporting, including on the harmonisation of data and information collection and management, so as to encourage the development of synergies.
+Resolution 3.5 highlights that the national reporting format should seek to advance harmonisation of reporting with other international biodiversity agreements through the development of common reporting modules, while Resolution 4.7 requests the Secretariat to work closely with the CMS Secretariat and with the assistance of UNEP to advance harmonisation of the national report formats of AEWA and CMS further, where this is possible.